Stop retyping recipes

 The pinch grip

-Pinch the blade just above the heel, where metal meets handle, between your thumb and the side of your index finger.
-Wrap your remaining three fingers around the handle.
-This grip gives you far more control than grabbing the handle alone, and every professional cook uses it for a reason.
+For chef's-knife work, pinch the blade just above the heel, where metal meets handle, between your thumb and the side of your index finger.
+Wrap your remaining fingers around the handle.
+If that position feels unstable, adjust the grip while keeping every finger clear of the edge.

 The claw hand